-Last minute travel is expensive so plan and book your holidays for 2019 now.
-Consider traveling outside of business hours, on public holidays or in shoulder seasons and you’ll save even more.
+Last minute travel is expensive so plan and book your holidays for 2020 now.
+Consider travelling outside of business hours, on public holidays or in shoulder seasons and you’ll save even more.

 I’m sure you’ll agree that nothing here is that hard to do.
-To show you how the little things really do add up, the savings from these small ideas alone amount to $11,152.
+To show you how the little things really do add up, the savings from these small ideas alone amount to $11,152 per year.
 If you’re a couple, this could amount to $22,304 every single year.
-If you think about where you spend your money, it’s likely that you’ll be able to find further savings just by being smarter.
-Remember it’s not about going without, it’s about making sure you get maximum value for what you spend your money on.
+If you think about where you spend your money, it’s likely that you’ll be able to find further savings just by being a little smarter.
+Remember it’s not about going without, it’s about spending mindfully.

 With interest rates at rock bottom and investment markets continuing to be volatile, could the Pension Loan Scheme help your parents boost their retirement income?Read more